CJRiverFlow/FireML/README.md

 <img src="images/test2.png"  width="700" height="400">
 </p>

-I will be adding more test images on outside fires or videos available on internet during the next months.
+I will be adding more test images on outside fires or videos available on internet in the next weeks.

 ## What this project is trying to achieve